 When I create my jewellery I use many materials by mixing them with each other through experimental techniques.
-I have a predilection for transparent and flexible materials such as nylon that transform and mix with fusions of synthetic resins and flashes of iridescent aluminium, but also acrylic elements, glass spere, crystals beads and anything else that is necessary to realize my spectacular ornaments.
+I have a predilection for transparent and flexible materials such as nylon that transform and mix with fusions of synthetic resins and flashes of iridescent aluminium, but also acrylic elements, glass balls, crystals beads and anything else that is necessary to realize my spectacular ornaments.

 My jewels are seemingly fragile but actually are feather-light and easy to wear.

 Glassy hearts pulsating with light like watery mirrors, from which transparent filaments and iridescent tips reach out offshoots of light.
 The pins rest on shoulders like fanciful flowers just blossomed…the pendants caress necklines like shimmering drops of water…the swirls of vibrant filaments encircle necks like sparkling rings of pearly dew…rigid chokers shoot forth long and sinuous pistils like exotic tropical blooms blowing in a sea breeze… Bracelets, rings, earrings, brooches, collars, headpieces…the entire body is willingly captured, dressed, and tranformed by these organic sculpture-jewels which I like to call “extensions of the soul”.